Do You Need To Know Every Shiny New Thing in Content Marketing?

 This approach may take years.
 The winners in content marketing play the long game.
 It’s not a game of chasing each shiny new thing that comes along.
 You don’t need to know every new tool, new expert, and new trick.

-As a reader of this blog, you are well prepared to build the audience that will build more customers to your business.
+As a reader of this blog, you are well prepared to build an audience that will build more customers for your business.
 You are more than adequate!

 Focus on doing the right things well.
 Do yourself a favor: read Joe’s book.